VMelnalksnis/Gnomeshade/README.md

 ### Server

 * A debian package is provided in releases, which can be installed using `sudo dpkg -i gnomeshade.deb`
+* A [docker image](https://github.com/VMelnalksnis/Gnomeshade/pkgs/container/gnomeshade) is also provided; currently only `amd64` is supported
 * An unpublished Ansible role ([see issue](https://github.com/VMelnalksnis/Gnomeshade/issues/523)) is also available; for supported platforms see [tests](.github/workflows/build-and-test.yml)
 * The server requires a database, currently the following are supported:
 	* SQLite